feederbox826/notes/rootless.md

 Set `user` to whatever UID/GID combo you use for your apps and make sure the path of the volume you're mapping has access to it too (`chown`)

+## readonly
+If you have every path mapped and would like additional security assurances, you can prevent changes to filesystems with [read_only](https://docs.docker.com/reference/compose-file/services/#read_only)
+This will ensure nothing outside of mount paths will be written to stash.
+This notably includes adding and updating existing python dependencies.

 ## migration
 Migration is tricky but can be broken down into a few complicated steps
 - Adjust your `config.yml` to point to the new paths